๐ŸŽ’ACT

 Why This Matters

-The ACT English section isn't just testing whether you can spot a comma error—it's testing whether you understand how sentences work.
+The ACT English section tests whether you understand how sentences work.
 Every question falls into one of two categories: conventions of standard English (grammar, punctuation, sentence structure) or production of writing (organization, style, concision).
 The grammar rules in this guide form the backbone of that first category, appearing in roughly 50-60% of all English questions.

-Here's the key insight: the ACT loves to test these rules in predictable patterns.
+The ACT tests these rules in predictable patterns.
 Subject-verb agreement questions almost always involve interrupting phrases between the subject and verb.
 Pronoun questions test ambiguous antecedents.
 Punctuation questions check whether you know the difference between essential and non-essential clauses.
-Don't just memorize rules in isolation—learn to recognize the specific traps the test sets, and you'll move through the English section with confidence and speed.
+Learning to recognize these specific traps will help you move through the English section with confidence and speed.

 Agreement Rules

 These rules ensure that related parts of a sentence match in number, person, or tense.
-Agreement errors create logical inconsistencies that confuse readers—and the ACT tests them constantly.
+Agreement errors create logical inconsistencies, and the ACT tests them constantly.

 Subject-Verb Agreement

-• Singular subjects take singular verbs; plural subjects take plural verbs—sounds simple, but the ACT hides subjects behind interrupting phrases to trick you
+• Singular subjects take singular verbs; plural subjects take plural verbs.
+This sounds simple, but the ACT hides subjects behind interrupting phrases to trick you.

-• Ignore prepositional phrases between the subject and verb; "The box of chocolates is" not "are," because box is the subject
+• Ignore prepositional phrases between the subject and verb.
+"The box of chocolates is" not "are," because box is the subject, not chocolates.

-• Indefinite pronouns like everyone, each, nobody, and anyone are always singular, even when they seem to refer to groups
+• Indefinite pronouns like everyone, each, nobody, and anyone are always singular, even when they seem to refer to groups.
+"Each of the students has" not "have."

 Pronoun-Antecedent Agreement

-• Watch for ambiguous antecedents; when two nouns could be the referent, the ACT wants you to replace the pronoun with the specific noun
+• Watch for ambiguous antecedents.
+When two nouns could be the referent, the ACT wants you to replace the pronoun with the specific noun.
+For example, "Tom told Jerry that he was late" is ambiguous because he could refer to either person.

 Verb Tense Consistency

-• Context clues like dates, time words, or surrounding verbs tell you which tense is correct—read the full paragraph
+• Context clues like dates, time words (yesterday, by next year), or surrounding verbs tell you which tense is correct.
+Always read the full paragraph before choosing.

 Sentence Structure Rules